jahnavism/Getting-and-Cleaning-data/CodeBook.md

 •	y_test.txt
 First data containing x_train, y_train, subject_train  are combined along with features and activity_labels to get training data.
 Similarly x_test, y_test and subject_test are combined along with features and activity_labels to get test data.These two datasets are combined.

-Extract only the mean and standard deviation measurements from the data grep was used to generate a logical vector containing measurements of mean and standard deviation.
+Extract only the mean and standard deviation measurements from the data: grep was used to generate a logical vector containing measurements of mean and standard deviation.

-Name the columns appropriately to depict the measurement Gsub was used to replace mean with Mean, std with Std and remove ()
+Name the columns appropriately to depict the measurement:
+Gsub was used to replace mean with Mean, std with Std and remove ()

-Create tidy dataset from the combined dataset with means for each activity and subject Melt and dcast functions are used to breakdown the dataframe and later rebuild the dataframe finding the mean for each activity.
+Create tidy dataset from the combined dataset with means for each activity and subject:
+Melt and dcast functions are used to breakdown the dataframe and later rebuild the dataframe finding the mean for each activity.